codeaudit/qan/README.md

 ## Reproduce our results on MNIST

 ### Dependencies
-We are using Torch.
+We are using Lua/Torch.
 The DQN component is mostly modified from [DeepMind Atari DQN](https://github.com/kuz/DeepMind-Atari-Deep-Q-Learner).

 You might need to run `install_dependencies.sh` first.